-- 65.1.1 If required by the Promoter, an entrant must carry an on-board camera or other recording device.
-This will be fitted by the supplier of the recording device and must be approved by the scrutineers. - 65.1.2 The entrant of any car which carries an on-board camera must have the prior agreement of the Promoter.
-Authorised cameras will be identified by an adhesive decal and must be mounted in the car at the time of scrutineering. - 65.1.3 Competitors wishing to use a camera must supply the following information to the Promoter at least one week before the start of reconnaissance: entrant name, car number, entrant address and use of footage.
+- 65.1.1 If required by the Promoter, a competitor must carry an on-board camera or other recording device.
+This will be fitted by the supplier of the recording device and must be approved by the scrutineers. - 65.1.2 The competitor of any car which carries an on-board camera must have the prior agreement of the Promoter.
+Authorised cameras will be identified by an adhesive decal and must be mounted in the car at the time of scrutineering. - 65.1.3 Competitors wishing to use a camera must supply the following information to the Promoter (rally@thesportsman.de) at least one week before the start of reconnaissance: competitor's name, car number, competitor's address and use of footage.